Secondary teaching at Nottingham Trent University (NTU)

 School Direct places available September 2019

-The places for 2019 entry have not yet been allocated.
-You can view the places available with our partner schools for 2018 entry on our School Direct Places 2018 list.
+See the places available for 2019 entry with our partner schools on our School Direct places list.

 What you'll study